Gingivitis Treatment in Surrey, BC

 Gingivitis is inflammation of the gums.
 At King George Dental Centre in Surrey, we usually see this as a result of plaque and tartar build-up.
 Patients with gingivitis usually complain of swollen, red, and bleeding gums.
 There are things you can do at home to treat gingivitis and procedures we can perform that can help in moderate to severe cases.

 Treating gingivitis is essential if you want relief from its symptoms.
 Without treatment, it will progress to periodontal disease where the tissues and bones around your teeth become inflamed.
 This can lead to a loss of bone requiring interventions such as bone grafts.
+Thanks to our dentist in Newton Surrey, BC, residents of Newton Centre, Surrey Newton, Delta and King George residents can now access ‘gingivitis treatment near me’.

 Dealing with Gingivitis at Home